nhsx/stm-survey-text/README.md

 The folder [`R/main/`](./R/main/) contains the core code for the stm analysis and visualisation.
 The folder [`R/experiments/`](./R/experiments/) contains exploratory code used in additonal experiments in this project.
 To run the main code:

 Update `main.R` User Inputs for the specific task and then run.
 Suggest running single sections at a time.
 The code starts off by loading the data before text-preprocessing of the text (removing punctuation and digits, stemming, tokenisation etc.), sentiment analysis and converting it to an stm data format.
 The best STM models are then determined by running a search over the number of topics.
 The outputs are then visualised in static and interactive ways.
-Finally, the last section of code allows an interactive term serach capability.
+Finally, the last section of code allows an interactive term search capability.

 # Roadmap